ton-community/ton-docs/docs/develop/data-formats/library-cells.md

 For TVM, library cells works as follows: whenever TVM receives a command to open a cell to a slice (TVM Instruction: `CTOS`, funC method: `.begin_parse()`), it searches cell with the corresponding hash from library cell in the Masterchain library context.
 If found it, it opens referenced cell and returns its slice.

-Opening library cell costs the same as opening ordinar cell, so it can be used as transparent replacement for static cells that however occupy much less space (and thus costs less fees for storage and sending).
+Opening library cell costs the same as opening ordinary cell, so it can be used as transparent replacement for static cells that however occupy much less space (and thus costs less fees for storage and sending).

 Note that it is possible to create a library cell that references another library cell, which in turn references another, and so on.
 For such case `.begin_parse()` will raise exception.
 Such library however can be unwrapped step-wise with `XLOAD` opcode.

-Another important peculiarities of Library Cell is that since it contains hash of referenced cell it is ultimatively reference to some satic data.
+Another important peculiarities of Library Cell is that since it contains hash of referenced cell it is ultimately reference to some static data.
 You can not change data to which this library cell is referenced.

 To be found in the Masterchain library context and thus referenced by a Library Cell, a source Cell needs to be published in the Masterchain.
 This means that a smart contract existing in the Masterchain needs to add this cell to its state with the `public=true` flag.
 This can be accomplished using the `SETLIBCODE` opcode.